SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 Why is it harmful to have multiple POs per product (e.g. a different one for each team)?
 See [my comic book](/Why-Scrum-Isnt-Making-Your-Company-Very-Agile/).

+I'm aware of two frameworks that offer specific guidance on how multiple teams share a Product Owner and Product Backlog: [Nexus](https://www.scrum.org/resources/online-nexus-guide) and [LeSS](https://www.youtube.com/watch?v=1BZf_Oa7W94).
+I also know of two other frameworks without clear [system optimization goals](/you-wont-change-your-organization-without-an-optimization-goal), thus in practice are about preserving the status quo.

 What is a "product" anyway?
 If we are optimizing for the big picture, consider using the [broadest practical definition of product](https://less.works/less/framework/product).

 ## Scrum Does Not Have Tasks In The Product Backlog